omarafifii/Recent-Trending-Repos/README.md

 ### Code
 Created using the python framework Flask

-Check it out in this link:
+Check it out on this link:
 https://trending-github-repo.herokuapp.com/